 Typically, nonprofits hire a third-party representative like a consultant to perform the interviews so that supporters feel comfortable giving their honest opinions.

 Conducting a feasibility study will help you understand what your organization is capable of raising and determine what your pain points might be throughout the fundraising stages.
 As with any fundraising campaign, you need to be sure that your nonprofit has the infrastructure to handle this kind of long-term project.

 If your staff alone cannot lead the campaign, consider selecting a board of constituents to help spearhead the fundraising efforts.
 Make sure that they are invested in the long-term plan and can dedicate enough time for meetings, though!

-Pro Tip: Figure out what your overall message is for the campaign before you create your slogan.
+Here’s an important tip: Figure out what your overall message is for the campaign before you create your slogan.

 For your slogan, you should go for something that:

-During the quiet phase, don’t promote the page on your website’s homepage.
+During the quiet phase of your capital campaign, don’t promote the page on your website’s homepage.
 Instead, simply share the link with interested donors.
 Once you launch your public phase, you can give it the prime real estate it deserves.

 Here are things you can add to your campaign page to build trust with potential donors:

 - Updates on the campaign’s progress